-Support MORE Foundation's Helping Hands program and lend a child the hand they need.
+Please Support MORE Foundation's Helping Hands program: Lend a child the hand they need.

-The MORE Foundation will use 3-D printer technology to custom make prosthetic hands for children at no cost to the family.
-Our volunteers and engineers will take simple measurements of the hand in need, upload those measurements to the computer, and print a customized prosthetic within hours.
-Volunteers will assemble and fit the hands while our network of hand doctors and hand therapists will assist with training and rehabilitation plans.
+The MORE Foundation uses 3-D printer technology to make customized prosthetic hands for children, at no cost to the family.
+Our volunteers and engineers take measurements of the hand in need, upload those measurements to the computer, and print a prosthetic that is customized to the size, shape, and needs of the recipient.
+Volunteers assemble and fit the hands, while our network of hand doctors and hand therapists assist with training and rehabilitation plans.